21 Best Day trips from Bristol (for both locals and visitors)

 HOW TO GET THERE: As for any national park, the best way to get there is by car.
 It will be easier and will give you more flexibility.

-There are actually three towns within Malvern waiting to be explored, these are Great Malvern, Barnards Green, and Malvern Link.
+Malvern consists of 3 towns: Great Malvern, Barnards Green, and Malvern Link.

 They all have their own centres offering something different for shoppers and tourists, so you are bound to find something that interests you.